ljunggren/boozang-docs/README.md

 ![example image](images/ai-repair.png "An exemplary image")

 When a test is run and an action element cannot be found the AI test repair screen will be launched.
-This will allow the user to simply re-pick the element from the application window.
+This will allow the user to re-pick the element from the application window.
 If a matching element is found, Boozang will suggest the element for the user.
 This allows the user to repair tests ultra-fast even when there have been significant code changes.

 *Tip: In normal play mode, the user is asked if the test should be repaired.
 In Repair mode, the AI repair is always launched, and in Automation, mode AI repair is never launched.*